lcsouzamenezes/OpenCatapult/docs/user-guides/sample-project.md

 ## Pre-requisites

-Before generating a project with Sample template, you need to prepare some pre-requisites to make connection to external services.
+Before generating a project with Sample Devops template, you need to prepare some pre-requisites to make connection to external services.

 **GitHub**